 The Parkinson’s UK post code search will also find research activities taking place near you, or indeed anywhere else in the UK.

-.You do not need to know much about the disease to make a useful contribution.
-Many keep their distance, taking it “one day at a time”.
-Others, perhaps because of their work and skills, will dive deep.
-A better understanding of Parkinson’s enhances the contribution you make.
-Our somewhat cryptic advice is that you cannot unlearn and you may not be able to forget.
+You do not need to know much about Parkinson’s to be able make a useful contribution.
+Many Studies simply ask you to report what is happening to you.
+Some of us keep our distance from this knowledge, taking it “one day at a time”.
+Others, perhaps because of their work situation and skills, will dive deep.
+A better understanding of Parkinson’s enhances the contribution you can make.
+However, bear in mind that you cannot unlearn knowledge and you may not be able to forget experiences.
 Think carefully about the “need to know” on behalf of yourself and those around you.
-You can:

 Share Your Story

 First up is the UK Exenatide drug re-purposing Trial, recounted by Ulli Funken